Clarity, By Design

 Human-in-the-loop

-The Legal Team reviews and approves all recommendations regardless of importance.
+The Legal Team reviews and approves every recommendation regardless of importance.

 Design Ops maintains and archives decisions on a regular cadence.